-Given the highly-distributed nature of the root server system, latency in publishing available data is of particular interest, especially as the root zone grows in size.
-Some root operators maintain a large number of anycast sites (e.g. 50 or more).
-Additionally, some operators intentionally locate servers in geographic regions with relatively poor Internet connectivity.
-Such locations can present a challenge to zone distribution.
-For these reasons, RSSAC recommends measuring latency in publishing root zone data.
+Given the highly-distributed nature of the RSS, the time between when the RZM makes data available and when RSOs begin serving it is of particular interest, especially as the root zone grows in size.
+Some RSIs consist of a large number of anycast sites (e.g., 100 or more).
+Additionally, some RSOs intentionally locate servers in geographic regions with relatively slow Internet connectivity.
+For these reasons, the RSSAC recommends measuring the time elapsed between publishing and serving root zone data.